 Assistance and Consultation for Faculty and Staff

-If a faculty and staff member needs more information or assistance, the staff member should contact their campus Dean of Student Affairs or Dean of Academic Affairs for consultation and support.
+If a faculty and staff member needs more information or assistance, the staff member should contact the Director of Student Conduct or Dean of Academic Affairs for consultation and support.
 He/she may recommend specific strategies for the faculty or staff member to address the concern or may recommend submission of a Behavioral Reporting Form for further assessment and follow-up by the BIT.

 What to Report

 In general, any behavior that disrupts the mission or learning environment of the college or causes concern for a student’s well-being should be reported.
 This includes:

 - Incidents of academic dishonesty resulting in the lowering of a course grade, failure in a course, or dismissal from a course

 Generally, minor classroom management issues should not be reported through BIT.